Composite Short-path Nonadiabatic Holonomic Quantum Gates: OPTIMIZATION

 \subsection{Comparison with the dynamical scheme}

-The above optimized results are obtained by only considering partial decoherence effect, i.e., $\Gamma_-$ and $\Gamma_z$ in Eq. (\ref{EqMaster}), with $\Gamma_{q}=0$.
-However, it is clear that the total evolution time will increase with the increase of $N$, so that the effect of $\Gamma_{q}$ can no longer be neglected, despite that it is very small comparing with the other two.
-Therefore, we need to confirm the optimal value of $N$, which makes the gate most robust to decoherence, in the the presence of $\Gamma_{q}$.
-Moreover, although the composite pulse scheme possesses the similar effect with the dynamical gate (DG) scheme with large-detuning, we find that the CS-NHQC scheme can surpass the DG one, where both schemes are compared in terms of their corresponding best performance under the same decoherence rates.
+The optimized results above are obtained by considering only partial decoherence effect, i.e., $\Gamma_-$ and $\Gamma_z$ in Eq. (\ref{EqMaster}), with $\Gamma_{q}=0$.
+However, it is clear that the total evolution time will increase with the increase of $N$, so that the effect of $\Gamma_{q}$ can no longer be neglected, despite that, it is very small compared with the other two.
+Therefore, we need to confirm the optimal value of $N$, which makes the gate most robust to decoherence, in the presence of $\Gamma_{q}$.
+Moreover, although the composite pulse scheme possesses a similar effect with the DG scheme with large-detuning, we find that the CSNHQC scheme can surpass the DG one, where both schemes are compared in terms of their corresponding best performance under the same decoherence rates.

-We take Hadamard gate (H gate) as an example here.
-Since the H gate can be obtained in one step by DG method, while the CS-NHQC scheme requires to use two $\sqrt{\rm H}$ gates to synthesize an H gate, i.e., H$=U_2(\theta, \varphi, \gamma/2) U_1(\theta, \varphi, \gamma/2)$.
-To be more specific, H gate is the easiest one from the DG scheme but the hardest one in our scheme.
-Therefore, if the H gate performance of our scheme can be better than the DG one, it can strongly support the conclusion that our scheme is better than the DG one.
-The dynamical H gate is governed by the following Hamiltonian
+We take Hadamard gate ($H$ gate) as an example here.
+Since the $H$ gate can be obtained in one step by the DG method, while the CSNHQC scheme requires to use two $\sqrt{\rm H}$ gates to synthesize an $H$ gate, i.e., $H=U_2(\theta, \varphi, \gamma/2) U_1(\theta, \varphi, \gamma/2)$.
+To be more specific, the H gate is the easiest one from the DG scheme but the hardest one in our scheme.
+Therefore, if the $H$ gate performance of our scheme can be better than the DG one, it can strongly support the conclusion that our scheme is better than the DG one.
+The dynamical $H$ gate is governed by the following Hamiltonian